PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 quantization module no longer rebuilds its complete operator list for Identity cleanup.
 No model conversion or inference was run.

+Strict integer boundary construction now continues with one graph index after Identity elision.
+Each graph input rewires only its indexed consumers; output dtype bridges rename the indexed producer instead of scanning every operator.
+The core quantization/report loop still sees exactly the original core order.
+Afterward, input `QUANTIZE` operators are inserted in declared input order and output `QUANTIZE`/`DEQUANTIZE` operators are appended in declared output order.
+This removes the complete `pre + core + post` list assignment.
+A focused float- IO strict-integer fixture proves one initial refresh, exact boundary/core operator order, connected boundary names, preserved public output, and source ModelIR immutability.
+No model conversion or inference was run.

 The float NHWC Concat runner now uses the same declarative structure.
 One table owns its eleven family names, statistics keys, and priorities; frozen specs, callbacks, preconditions, defaults, and preflight are constructed once.
 Its